Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 DGC photo

-Volunteers Mark Forman and Donald Curry install the headliner support
+Volunteers Mark Forman and Donald Curry are installing the headliner support

 for the left side of the Narcissus center ceiling above the clerestory window